-After the success of the exhibitions on the Codex Atlanticus of Leonardo da Vinci held from 2009 to 2015 at the Pinacoteca Ambrosiana and at the Bramante Sacristy, also for the year 2016, the drawings of the great Renaissance master will be on display in the Sala Federiciana of the Biblioteca Ambrosiana, with two new exhibitions.
+After the success of the exhibitions on the Codex Atlanticus of Leonardo da Vinci held from 2009 to 2015 at the Pinacoteca Ambrosiana and at the Bramante Sacristy, also for the year 2016, the drawings of the great Renaissance master will be on display in the Sala Federiciana of the Biblioteca Ambrosiana.

 The first appointment is with Leonardo and the military arts.
 With reference to the famous letter that the Florentine artist addressed to Ludovico il Moro shortly after his arrival in Milan, the exhibition illustrates the skills and the ingenious machines mentioned by Leonardo himself through a selection of drawings from the Codex Atlanticus, some never before seen.
 Movable bridges, siege engines, armored ships, guns, crossbows and giant catapults populate the sheets on display, forming a varied collection of war devices.

 While several drawings are influenced by the treatises on military arts widespread in the late fifteenth century – first of all the De Re Militari by Roberto Valturio – and depict machines that look almost fantastic, with no practical implication, other studies for mortars and guns testify instead to Leonardo’s deep knowledge of the melting techniques and technical solutions needed to manufacture light and effective firearms, which should resist to the stress of repeated gunshots.